Nasal Issues & Nosebleed

 This is some text inside of a div block.

-Abdominal tumour treatment in India is cost-effective compared to many Western countries.
-The average cost ranges from ₹2,50,000 and ₹5,50,000 (around $3,000 to $6,600).
-Treatment in India is significantly more affordable than in the US or UK, while offering access to top specialists and advanced medical facilities.
-The final cost may vary based on multiple factors such as the treatment method, hospital location, and type of tumour.
-Before viewing the detailed table of treatment-wise costs, it's helpful to understand what influences these expenses most.
+The average cost of abdominal cancer treatment ranges from $3,500 to $8,000 in India and between $9,000 and $18,000 in Thailand.
+The final cost may vary depending on the treatment method, hospital location, and tumour type.
+Before viewing the detailed table of treatment-wise costs, it’s helpful to understand what influences these expenses most.

 Approximate Cost in USD